psyomn/notes/languages/java/condensed-basics.markdown

 However, when calling area for the "blue" sphere, we wish to 'plug in' `4.8` as the value of the radius.

+Essentially you should think of objects as entities, that know about what their structure is like (what data fields they have, and what behavior), and which behave differently whenever given different data.
+There can be many 'entities' expressing this behavior at any given time.

 ## Templates

 Think about stencil art.
 If you're unfamiliar with this, you can [take a look